 Speech Therapy for Adults

-- Loss of language and speech skills after stroke, voice disorder or due to neurological/medical diagnoses such as Parkinson’s Disease, Cleft Palate, Cerebral Palsy, ALS, Down Syndrome and Multiple Sclerosis.
+- Loss of language and speech skills after a stroke, voice disorder, or due to neurological/medical diagnoses such as Parkinson’s Disease, Cleft Palate, Cerebral Palsy, ALS, Down Syndrome, and Multiple Sclerosis.

 - Swallowing and feeding difficulties after stroke and other neurologic diseases – this is not uncommon.
 Modified Barium Swallow Studies are completed with a Radiologist to thoroughly identify swallowing problems and disorders.

 Interested in scheduling an appointment?
 See your Primary Care Provider (PCP) for a referral to our excellent Speech Therapist, Cathy M. Shidlovsky, CCC-SLP.

 Need a PCP?
 Visit our Primary Care Page for more information.